 - Connect with teachers and other school teams/committees.
 You’re going to need support to keep PBIS alive.

-- Find resources, such as "How to Get PBS in Your School" to guide you.
+- Find resources, such as "How to Get Positive Behavior Support in Your School" to guide you.